tommyettinger/textratypist/README.md

 Future additions to these widgets should permit setting the `TextraLabel` to a `TypingLabel` of your choice.
 While `TextArea` is not yet supported, `TextraLabel` defaults to supporting multiple lines, and may be able to stand-in for some usage.
 A counterpart to `TextArea` is planned.

+## What about my input?

+Input tracking has been an option for `TypingLabel` and code that uses it since 0.7.0 .
+This expanded in 0.7.4 to allow the text in a `TypingLabel` to be made selectable with `label.setSelectable(true)`.
+You can access the currently-selected text with `label.getSelectedText()` or copy it directly with `label.copySelectedText()`.
+When the user completes a click and drag gesture over the TypingLabel (and it is selectable), an event is triggered as well; you can listen for `"*SELECTED"` in a `TypingListener` and copy text as soon as it is selected, or only copy when some key is pressed.
+Other useful features that use input tracking include the `{LINK}` tag, which makes a span of text a clickable link to an Internet address, `{TRIGGER}`, which triggers an event on-click, and a few other tags that respond to mouse hovering (`{ATTENTION}`, `{HIGHLIGHT}`, and `{STYLIST}`).
+These only work for `TypingLabel`, not `TextraLabel`, so you may want to use a `TypingLabel` and call `skipToTheEnd()` to treat it like still text that happens to respond to user input and can use animated styles like `{RAINBOW}`.

 ## How do I get it?